 While the two names that will likely come to mind are Apple and Samsung, there is loads available.
 These mostly fall into the two camps of Apple and Android with a couple of exceptions like Huawei as it separates from Android, and the now dead Windows phones.

-But which is best?
+But which is best for mobile phone deals?
 Each brand has its own style, specs and features to make it stand out.
 While there are loads of brands available, the main competitors are:

 We all know Apple.
 The brand that produces the world famous iPhone, Apple is in a unique position to offer its own operating system and one that unlike Huawei, has been incredibly successfully rolled out.
 It's known for its security, large collection of available apps and clean looking software.
 Unless you're a die-hard Android fan, Apple will likely be a brand on your considerations list.
 It is especially great when it comes to cameras and processing power...but it is easily one of the most expensive phone brands.